 Mortgage Rates in California

-Below is a list of the current mortgage rates as of October, 20228/26/2022, according to Bankrate’s online division.
+Below is a list of the current mortgage interest rates as of October, 20228/26/2022, according to Bankrate’s online division.
 These rates are provided by our partner network Forbes Advisor, and it is important to note that they are estimates.
 This means that they may or may not exactly reflect market conditions – especially since they tend to fluctuate so much.
 Therefore, there’s a chance that your rate will be different.
 You should get in touch with Reliance Financial to get a personalized pricing quote.

-15-Year Fixed Mortgage Rates:
+15-Year Fixed Mortgage Interest Rates California:

 The average rate for a 15-year fixed-rate mortgage today is 5.12%, with an annual percentage rate of 5.14%.
 The 15-year fixed-rate mortgage was 4.94% at the same time last week.
 The current rate exceeds the 52-week low of 4.62%.